 Many with ADHD struggle to regulate their emotions.
 This is called emotional dysregulation, meaning that those with ADHD often experience swift changes in their emotions.
 This can present itself in the form of being extremely happy one moment to throwing things the next.

 While this may be seen as dramatic, people with ADHD feel emotions much more strongly.
-What may be considered a slight inconvenience to a neurotypical, can feel like a punch to a gut to someone with ADHD.
+What may be considered a slight inconvenience to a neurotypical, can feel extremely upsetting to someone with ADHD and cause them to shutdown.

-As someone who has learnt how to have a relationship with someone with ADHD Dylan Pryor (12) says, “A good way to encourage someone with ADHD when they are feeling frustrated or overwhelmed is through reassurance and understanding.
+As someone who has learnt how to have a healthy relationship with someone who has ADHD, Dylan Pryor (12) says, “A good way to encourage someone with ADHD when they are feeling frustrated or overwhelmed is through reassurance and understanding.
 Because people with ADHD have trouble regulating their emotions, it is important to make them feel validated and understood to prevent them from feeling judged or discouraged.”

 Many people with ADHD are interest-driven, meaning they focus best when something truly grabs their attention or feels meaningful.
 Boring or repetitive work can feel almost impossible to start, even when they really want to do well.